Banff National Park & Lake Louise in a wheelchair

 In May 2017 Bow Lake was still almost completely frozen.
 The roads leading to Peyto Lake as well as Moraine Lake hadn’t been open yet.
 So unfortunately we didn’t see much.
 But it was quite impressive to see those huge amounts of snow on the road.

 After some marvellous days in Banff and Lake Louise, we took a short detour to Yoho National Park to visit Lake Emerald.
 Our next destination was Jasper and we were so excited to drive all the way up there on the famous Icefields Parkway, one of the most beautiful highways on earth.
 Of course we stopped to see the magnificent Columbia Icefield, the largest ice field in the Rocky Mountains.
-Read more in the upcoming post about Jasper National Park…!
+Continue reading about wheelchair accessible Jasper National Park…!